Wow, this month has been crazy! Halloween, Presidential Races and the Weather Cooling Down.

-Via the OSG blog, you can find an endless supply of not just incredible recipes, but tips on how to maximise the happiness in your life.
+You can find an endless supply of not just incredible recipes, but tips on how to maximize happiness in your life.
 Angela offers advice from living and lifestyle to career.
-It is a must read if you feel you are lacking in any area of your life.
+It is a must-read if you feel you are lacking in any area of your life.

 Again, this time of year we all crave those warming meals.